-Bizzarri proved his worth immediately upon his appointment, by his reaction to the financial markets collapse and the ensuing global recession.
-Bucking the trend Bizzarri maintained price points, upped communications spending and retained Bottega Veneta’s artisans; in 2010 Bottega Veneta rebounded faster than its competitors reporting a first quarter growth increase of 39 percent.
+Bizzarri joined Bottega Veneta as president and chief executive in 2009.
+Bizzarri proved his worth immediately upon his appointment, by his skilful handling of the collapse of the financial markets and ensuing global recession.
+Bucking the trend, Bizzarri maintained price points, upped communications spending and retained Bottega Veneta’s artisans; in 2010 Bottega Veneta rebounded faster than its competitors reporting a first quarter growth increase of 39 percent.

 Bizzarri first joined Kering in 2005, as president and chief executive of Stella McCartney, in addition to joining the group’s luxury management committee.
-Whilst at Stella McCartney, Mr Bizzarri formulated the strategies for the brand’s emergence in to Asia.
+Whilst at Stella McCartney,Bizzarri formulated the strategies for the brand’s emergence in to Asia.